Making Gluten free Pizza Crust

 - 3 tbs olive oil

-- 1 tsp vinegar rice or other gluten-free type
+- 1 teaspoon vinegar rice or other gluten-free type

-- Whisk together the warm water, yeast and 1 tsp of sugar.
+- Whisk together the warm water, yeast and 1 teaspoon of sugar.
 Set aside to develop.

 - Mix together the flours, corn starch, xanthan gum, salt and baking powder.